All Episodes

 Eight Republicans voted against that.

-There are numerous examples I could give you, Sean, where we're trying to fight to actually re wrestle control of the party back away from the uniparty and some weak Republicans.
+There are numerous examples I could give you, Sean, where we're trying to fight to actually wrestle control of the party back away from the uniparty and some weak Republicans.

-Where he made this whole point when people are complaining about the court not fixing some things.
+Anthony Scalia gave a great speech on this, and I'm happy to send it to you, where he made this whole point when people are complaining about the court not fixing some things.

-You know, look, we can fix certain things when it's a violation of law, but Congress has to flex its muscle to stop an executive branch that's out of control.
+He's like, look, we can fix certain things when it's a violation of law, but Congress has to flex its muscle to stop an executive branch that's out of control.

 So here we are.